EHarmony: History

-During 2009–2012, new memberships, retention rates and time spent on the site decreased.
 In July 2012, Neil Clark Warren came out of retirement to become chief executive officer.
-Warren closed unprofitable international operations, switched advertisers, made changes to the board, and bought back stock from Sequoia Capital and Technology Crossover Ventures. eHarmony featured in the 2013 film The Secret Life of Walter Mitty, where the namesake protagonist speaks to a personal counselor at the company.
-In 2017, it was reported that eHarmony had about 750,000 paid subscribers and 10 million active users, which was about the same as it had been in 2012.
+Warren closed unprofitable international operations, switched advertisers, made changes to the board, and bought back stock from Sequoia Capital and Technology Crossover Ventures. eharmony featured in the 2013 film The Secret Life of Walter Mitty, where the namesake protagonist speaks to a personal counselor at the company.
+In 2017, it was reported that eharmony had about 750,000 paid subscribers and 10 million active users, which was about the same as it had been in 2012.
 Warren left the company again in July 2016.

-In 2016, eHarmony announced their questionnaire would now be optional for users.
+In 2016, eharmony announced their questionnaire would now be optional for users.
 By 2017, the questionnaire consisted of 150 questions, down from 450 questions.

-In 2018, German mass media company ProSiebenSat.1 Media purchased eHarmony via their Nucom ecommerce division (a joint venture of ProSiebenSat and private equity firm General Atlantic).
+In 2018, German mass media company ProSiebenSat.1 Media purchased eharmony via their Nucom ecommerce division (a joint venture of ProSiebenSat and private equity firm General Atlantic).

+In 2020, the parent company ParshipMeet Group was formed to manage eharmony, Parship and The Meet Group, after the acquisition of The Meet Group by ProSiebenSat.1 Media.

 Methodology

 Prospective members complete a proprietary questionnaire about their characteristics, beliefs, values, emotional health and skills.
 Matching algorithms, which the company believes match people's core traits and values to replicate the traits of happy couples, use these answers to match members with users the company believes will be compatible.
 The software technology also evaluates users' behavioral data such as average time spent on the site.

 Buckwalter says that the compatibility system rests a lot on commonality, for their belief is that "Opposites attract, then they attack."

-Starting in January 2017, eHarmony users could see why they are considered compatible with a feature called "The Two Of You Together".
+Starting in January 2017, eharmony users could see why they are considered compatible with a feature called "The Two Of You Together".
 They will be able to see the matches who score at an advanced level of compatibility and also why.

 Reception and analysis

 Applicant rejection

-It is estimated that about 20% of eHarmony applicants are rejected.
-In 2007, eHarmony stated since the site's launch, they had rejected about a million people who applied to use the service.
-They reported that about 30% of those applicants were denied because they were already married, 27% were younger than the minimum application age of 21, and 9% provided inconsistent answers on the application. eHarmony also stated they reject anyone under the age of 60 who has been married more than four times, or who fails their "dysthymia scale", testing as having a depressed disposition.
+It is estimated that about 20% of eharmony applicants are rejected.
+In 2007, eharmony stated since the site's launch, they had rejected about a million people who applied to use the service.
+They reported that about 30% of those applicants were denied because they were already married, 27% were younger than the minimum application age of 21, and 9% provided inconsistent answers on the application. eharmony also stated they reject anyone under the age of 60 who has been married more than four times, or who fails their "dysthymia scale", testing as having a depressed disposition.